Welcome to the Whangaroa Barn — say hello to St Paul’s Rock, the local quail family, the resident pheasants, and spectacular views.

 View DetailsYou are perfectly positioned to explore the beautiful beaches of the Far...

-View DetailsAnother 10 minutes' drive will get you to Matauri Bay, with views...
+View DetailsAnother 10 minutes beyond Tauranga Bay will get you to Matauri Bay,...

 View DetailsNorth of Whangaroa Harbour, Taupo Bay is another fantastic local beach, known...